Dorisqi/foodie-connector/backend/api-doc.md

     "message": "Validation failed.",
     "data": {
         "new_password": [
-            "The new password must be a valid password."
+            "The new password must have at least 6 characters and contains numbers and letters."
         ]
     }
 }